 Life jackets are all the same, right?
 Not the case!
 We understand the confusion around a piece of gear that sounds fashionable ("jacket"), is required by law, but seems to be mostly a choice of color scheme.
-We spent hundreds of hours researching over 80 PFDs and testing eleven of the best to bring to you a complete picture of the differences between them.
+We spent hundreds of hours researching and testing tons of paddling PFDs to bring you a complete picture of the differences between them.
 To get you on the right track and on the water, we've put together this buying guide to help you identify the right life jacket for your aquatic adventures.
 After all, the best life jacket is the one you like to wear, and we're here to help you find it!

 Required by Law

 Legally, there must be a properly fitting, US Coast Guard-approved life jacket on board for every single person on a recreational vessel.
 This applies to large off-shore cruises as much as it does to your speed boat, kayak, or paddleboard.
 While legally speaking, you don't have to wear your life jacket to be in compliance with the law, you'll want to.
 According to the US Coast Guard and the American Boating Association, over 80% of drownings occur when the victim is not wearing their life jacket.
 Even more disturbing, over 50% of drownings occur close to shore when life jackets are stowed on board but not worn.
 Skydivers wear their parachutes, football players wear their helmets, and you put your seatbelt on when you get in a car — why would you not wear your life jacket on a boat?

 Each state has its own set of laws and regulations governing children wearing life jackets.
 In general, anyone under 13 must wear a USCG-approved life jacket while the vessel is underway.
 This age changes from state to state.
 Check your local regulations before you go to make sure you're in compliance and have a fun - and safe - time!

 Types of PFDs

 So you know you need a life jacket, but what kind is right for you?
 The US Coast Guard outlines five types based on their best usage.